SondosAlaaeldin/Auto-Scoring-Project/README.md

 This is directly aligned with the evaluation rubric:

-- A response that preserves meaning but contains grammatical errors should still receive a relatively high score (e.g., 3)
+-- A response that contains grammatical errors but preserves meaning should still receive a relatively high score (e.g., 3) -- A response that contains grammatical errors affecting the meaning should receive a lower score (e.g., 2)
-- A response that fails to preserve meaning, even if grammatically correct, should be penalized more heavily
+- A response that fails to preserve meaning, even if grammatically correct, should be penalize

 This reflects a prioritization of **semantic fidelity over surface correctness**, while still incorporating grammar as a refining signal.